Actindo-AG/Documentation/Core1Platform/AdministratingCore1/02_ManageUsers.md

 ## Remove user in sandbox

 If you want to remove a user from a sandbox, you need to remove the user from all groups.
 For detailed information, see [Remove user from a group](#remove-user-from-a-group "Remove user from a group ").
-There is the following limitation: You cannot remove a user from the *ActindoAdmingroup* in a sandbox of which he/she is the owner. <!--- Kann man den owner ändern? -->
+There is the following limitation: You cannot remove a user from the *ActindoAdmingroup* in a sandbox of which he&frasl;she is the owner. <!--- Kann man den owner ändern? -->

 ## Delete user

-Delete a user, if he/she works no longer in your company, for example.
+Delete a user, if he&frasl;she works no longer in your company, for example.
 You can delete a user in the main account only.

 #### Prerequisites